ktrue/USGS-earthquake/README.md

 The output of these scripts is XHTML 1.0-Strict compliant.
 All of them use the same style for inclusion into your webpage as shown in the example below.

 **Note:** Version 2.00 of the script replaced Google maps with Leaflet/OpenStreetMaps scripts, so you no longer need a Google API key (or any API key to use the 5 included maps with the script.

+**Note:** Version 3.00 of the script set added optional displays of tectonic plates and/or faults to the map display.
+Also added were options to select the NatGeo and Delorme (Garmin) maps as basemaps to the display.
+Neither require an API key to be used.

 If you wish to use the OPTIONAL Mapbox.com tiles (terrain3, Satellite maps), you will need a Mapbox.com API key (called an "Access Token") which can be acquired (for free with 50K accesses usage/month) at: